whoswhip/File-Manager/README.md

 This does not directly use galler-dl it basically opens command prompt and types in your url like "gallery-dl "{url}" Right now this does NOT support oauth or cookies, only websites that dont need you to be logged in.
 Check supported websites at https://github.com/mikf/gallery-dl/blob/master/docs/supportedsites.md

+### Files to Webhook
+This will send ALL files within the directory you provide that are equal to are less than 25 megabytes to a DISCORD webhook.
+### Generators
+#### Password Generator
+This will generate a secure password using the RNG Crypto Service, you can generate a random length or put a specified length.
+This is from my [other repo](https://github.com/whoswhip/password-generator)
+#### Username Generator
+This will generate a username based off [this list of english words](https://github.com/dwyl/english-words/blob/master/words.txt), enabling prefix will put an emotion at the start of the username like a RecRoom Junior account, you also choose how many words will be in the username, or enable a random number being placed at the end of your username.
 # Showcase
+## THIS IS OLD
 https://github.com/whoswhip/File-Manager/assets/124531971/c1107e88-875b-401a-9065-3475732f903f